Łódź Kaliska–Zasieki railway: Current condition

 The railway line is listed by Polish government as the railway line of national importance.
 On the section from Łódź to Ostrów Wielkopolski it is used by PKP Intercity trains running between Warsaw and Wrocław, running through Skierniewice, Koluszki, Łódź, Sieradz and Kalisz, as well it serves as a backup route for trains usually running on the E-20 international railway, in case of a lack of possibility to run on it.
 Also, the section is commonly used by PolRegio regional trains running from Łódź to Poznań and Wrocław.
 On much shorter section, between Łódź and Sieradz, it is used by ŁKA commuter trains.
 Currently, the section is undergoing through refurbishment, which will allow raising the speed limit of the railway from 80 to 120 km/h.

-The section between Ostrów Wielkopolski and Leszno stations, due to no electrification, is served with diesel units; one of significant routes on the railway is a train from Ostrów to Leszno ran by Koleje Wielkopolskie.
+The section between Ostrów Wielkopolski and Leszno stations, due to no electrification, is served with diesel units; one of significant routes on the railway is a train from Ostrów to Leszno ran by Greater Poland Railways.
 However, the electrification of this section is planned.